-The total amount of funding awarded to Community and Research grants from inception of the sale beginning January 2006, including the last round of awards (June 2021-December 31, 2022) of the instant scratch-off lottery ticket is approximately \$15,080,647.
+The total amount of funding awarded to Community and Research grants from inception of the sale beginning January 2006, including the last round of awards (June 2021-June 30, 2023) of the instant scratch-off lottery ticket is approximately \$15,269,647.
 Nearly all past grantee organizations served older women and most, if not all, of past grantees served minority populations.

-Seven organizations were awarded funding July 1, 2021 to implement patient navigation programs in their communities, totaling \$922,437.
-Grantees were Cass County Health Department (\$100,000); Equal Hope dba Metropolitan Chicago Breast Cancer Task Force (\$200,000); Fulton County Health Department (\$200,000); Heartland International Health Centers (\$111,242); Lester and Rosalie Anixter Center (\$101,161); Mercer County Health Department (\$100,034); and Stephenson County Health Department (\$110,000).
-Grantees will work to enhance existing patient navigation programs within their organizations or develop a new patient navigation program if one does not currently exist.
-Outreach conducted by grantees in FY 2022 has generated interest from members of their communities and they have been in contact with almost 9000 patients, of which, almost 1300 have sought services.
+Seven organizations were awarded funding July 1, 2021, to implement patient navigation programs in their communities, totaling \$1,111,437.
+Grantees were Cass County Health Department (\$135,000); Equal Hope dba Metropolitan Chicago Breast Cancer Task Force (\$249,000); Fulton County Health Department (\$200,000); Tapestry 360 Health (formally Heartland International Health Centers) (\$146,242); Lester and Rosalie Anixter Center (\$136,161); Mercer County Health Department (\$135,034); and Stephenson County Health Department (\$145,000).

+Grantees worked to enhance existing patient navigation programs within their organizations or develop a new patient navigation program if one did not currently exist.
+Outreach conducted by grantees in FY22 has generated interest from members of their communities and they have been in contact with over 100,000 patients, of which, over 1500 were navigated into services.
 The Carolyn Adams Ticket for the Cure instant lottery ticket game and fund has been signed into law by Public Act 99-0917, extending this legislation until December 31, 2026.